code-dot-org/code-dot-org/config/README.md

 ```

 Properties defined below can be further configured through several overrides.

+Overriding any property not defined in the default `config.yml.erb` will raise an error on startup.

 The loading order is as follows (1 = highest priority):

 1. `ENV`